Chapter 16.16

 A. Whenever the planning director determines that preservation of existing vegetation is required, a vegetation management plan prepared by a qualified professional shall be approved by the planning director before permit approval.

-B. The vegetation plan shall identify the proposed clearing limits for the project and any areas where the sensitive area or buffer is proposed to be disturbed.
+B. The vegetation plan shall identify the proposed clearing limits for the project and any areas where the critical area or buffer is proposed to be disturbed.

 C. Clearing limits will be marked in a prominent and durable manner.
 Proposed methods of field marking shall be approved by the planning director and remain in place and visible until final project approval is granted.

 D. The vegetation plan may be incorporated into a temporary erosion and sediment control plan (TESCP) or landscaping plan where either of these measures are required by the city or other laws.
 (Ord.
+1150 § 1, 2017; Ord.
 930 § 2, 2005)

-A. Before work commences, the applicant shall mark the property with permanent survey markings, and stakes delineating the boundary between sensitive areas and adjoining areas shall be set, as established by current survey standards.
+A. Before work commences, the applicant shall mark the property with permanent survey markings delineating the boundary between critical areas and adjoining areas shall be set, as established by current survey standards.

-C. The planning director may require fencing when needed to best protect the sensitive area.
+C. The planning director may require permanent fencing when needed to best protect the critical area.

-A. Sensitive areas tracts shall be established or legally described to delineate and protect all sensitive areas and buffers and shall be recorded on all documents of title or record for all affected lots.
-Development proposals, including subdivisions, short subdivisions, lot line adjustments, variance requests, conditional use permits and reasonable use requests shall be required to meet the provisions of this section when one or more of the following areas are present:
+A. Conservation easements or critical areas tracts shall be established or legally described to delineate and protect all critical areas and buffers and shall be recorded on all documents of title or record for all affected lots.
+Development proposals, including subdivisions, short subdivisions, lot line adjustments, and site plans associated with a commercial site development permit shall be required to meet the provisions of this section when one or more of the following areas are present:

 1. Landslide hazard areas and buffers;